Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Choose MiniMax Coding Plan if:

-- You value open-source and self-hosting capabilities
+- You value open-source heritage and self-hosting options

-Choose Kimi K2.5 if:
+Choose Kimi if:

 - Your work involves multimodal tasks (images, audio, video)

-- You're a knowledge worker or content creator
+- You're a knowledge worker or researcher

 Conclusion